Kishan28p/Deep-Learning-Projects/Image Captioning-flickr8k/README.md

 - VGG16 Network
 - CNN-LSTM Network

-**NOTE :** The Architecture and parameter used in this network are capable of producing accuracy of ****76.17%**** on Validation Data which is not pretty good.
+**NOTE:** The Architecture and parameter used in this network are capable of producing accuracy of ****76.17%**** on Validation Data which is not pretty good.
 It is possible to Achieve more accuracy on this dataset using other CNN network and fine tuning of network parameters for training.